ExtremeFLOW/neko-top/documentation/pages/examples.md

-## Examples {#examples}
+# Examples {#examples}
+\tableofcontents

+The execution of examples have been automated to allow for easy testing and development of new features.
+The examples are located in the `examples` folder and are self-contained with case files and the nmsh files required (or details on how to get them).
+The examples are compiled and executed using the `run.sh` script.

+## Adding examples

 To construct new examples, place a folder in the `examples` folder.
-Each example should be self-contained with case files, the nmsh required and a simple CMakeLists.txt.
+Each example should be self-contained with case files, the nmsh required.
 Any additional source files should ideally be placed in that folder as well.

 ### Execution of examples